 - Players who owe the league fines from previous seasons and have not completely served game suspensions must do so prior to playing.
-There is a complete list of such player posted through Spring 2017.

 - If you have a sponsor paying your registration, please let us know.
 Otherwise, you pay when you register or you don’t register